florian-h05/openhab-js-tools/README.md

 ### `rulesx`

+This namespace provides complete rules with specific functionality such as alarm clock and open window alerting.
+It also provides the utilities it uses internally in its rules.
+The rules from this namespace are developed to be created from file-based scripts only!

 #### `createAlarmClock` & `createAlarmClockItems`

 Create an alarm clock with time and days configurable over Items, therefore compatible with Sitemaps.